-Lalitha Ramani is Walmart Lab’s Senior Director of Product Management and also a keynote speaker for the upcoming Product Management Festival Singapore 2018.
-Read on to learn more about Lalitha’s unique point of view, her approach to product management regardless of industry, and how she handles ecommerce for North America and UK successfully…. from thousands of kilometers away.
+Lalitha Ramani is Walmart Lab’s Senior Director of Product Management and also a keynote speaker at Product Management Festival Singapore 2018.
+Read on to learn more about Lalitha’s unique point of view, her approach to product management regardless of industry, and how she handles e-commerce for North America and UK successfully…. from thousands of kilometers away.

 Could you tell us a bit about your professional journey?

 If I were to summarize my professional aspiration or journey in a phrase, it would be “the pursuit of life-long learning”.
 I still remember the excitement with which I stepped into the Product Management (PM) domain post completion of my degree in computer science engineering and MBA.
 Initially, I worked for a few years in development, consulting and business development across India, South Africa and US but very soon I realized my passion was, and continues to be, in building customer empathy and using technology to solve big customer problems.

 So, when I got an opportunity to get into a PM role, I grabbed it and for the last 15 years, I have loved being a part of this tribe from Bangalore every single day!
 It has been a beautifully empowering phase, focusing on customers, building talented teams and managing global products; the journey has been exciting, with its share of hits and misses.